There are few product launches that get me excited. New phones? Whatever. Blah-blah for Target? Blah.

 I was also curious as to how Kirsten kept her enthusiasm up over the course of 8 years.
 I mean, that’s a ton of time spent working and reworking a product.
 Not to mention, a very expensive endeavor when it comes to working out cosmetic formulas.
 I loved Kirsten’s response of “I couldn’t not do it.”
 Her advice for entrepreneurs was just that.
 Work on what you are passionate about and you will have to keep working on it.
 That passion is so apparent when talking with Kirsten about her makeup line.

 It was so cool hearing Kirsten talk about discovering ingredients and she has an encyclopedic level of knowledge on all-natural and organic ingredients.
 Bamboo is one of the eyeshadow ingredients.
 Bamboo.
 Genius.
-And the shadow is silky as all heck.
 The bamboo works to make the shadow silky and gives it staying power.

 One thing that Kirsten mentioned that really stood out to me, is that all of the cosmetic ingredients are also used as skincare ingredients in a lot of lines.
 So you are actually keeping your skin in good condition and improving it by wearing the makeup.
 This is a really nice added bonus.
 I noticed this especially with the lip tints, my lips were so hydrated and plump hours after applying them.